bvds/andes/docs/guides/manager_guide/README.md

 {@img SpaceMgrUsers.png}

+Tasks:

-Click a user name to view more information about the user.
+ - Click a user name to view more information about the user.
-Click the plus icon to invite a user.
+ - Click the plus icon to invite a user.
-Click a checkbox and the trash icon to delete a user.
+ - Click a checkbox and the trash icon to delete a user.
+ - Search for a user or user information.

+Lists:

  - Name - User name
  - Last Active - When the user last used the Space Client